sunandithabs/bice/README.md

 ## How it works

-Each device gets its own baseline — mean and variance per feature, updated online using Welford's algorithm.
+Each device gets its own baseline, mean and variance per feature, updated online using Welford's algorithm.
 Every tick, BICE computes a Z-score for each feature against that device's own history, takes the mean absolute Z-score across all features, and compares it to a threshold θ.

 ```
 drift Δ = mean(|z_i|) for all features i